dylanhay/ecommerce-back-end/README.md

 # E-commerce Back End

 ## Description
-Back end for an e-commerce site.
+RESTful API for an e-commerce site built with Node.js, Express.js, MySQL2 and Sequelize.

 ## License
 This application is covered under the following license.
 Please review the link below for additional information pertaining to the license.